 Emerging markets taking up the technology include:

 - Australia (behind NZ but interest quickly building.
-Notably, Ausnet Melbourne has recently reported excellent success with the ‘near 50 Hz PD’ Damped AC (‘DAC’) cable diagnostic technology on their HV cables over the past 10+ years!)
+Notably, Ausnet Melbourne has recently reported excellent success with the ‘near 50 Hz PD’ Damped AC (‘DAC’) cable diagnostic technology on their in-service HV cables over the past 10+ years!)

 Selected Papers to illustrate the Advantages of ‘Near 50Hz PD’ Cable Diagnostic Technology over VLF 0.1 Hz sinus PD Testing:

-In his thesis published in 2003, Professor Dr. Gunter Voigt (see attached) of The Hochschule Konstanz, (a German university located in Konstanz, Baden-Württemberg, Germany) published a study of findings of other authors.
+In his thesis published in 2003, Professor Dr. Gunter Voigt (paper available upon request) of The Hochschule Konstanz, (a German university located in Konstanz, Baden-Württemberg, Germany) published a study of findings of other authors.
 Page 13 Section 2.3.8 complies the findings of some 7 authors on the observation that the PD inception voltage at 50Hz has always been lower than the figure obtained by using VLF sinus equipment.
 The ranges of that difference are as much as 0.5 times the PDIV at 0.1 Hz.
 In other words, the sinus 0.1 Hz approach was found to under-represent the severity of the PD problem in each case.
 The authors cited in the table are also well known for their strong research in this matter: Ref 13: Pepper and Kalkner; Ref 14: Muhe, Sumereder; Ref 15: Pepper and Kalkner; Ref 18: Colloca et al; Ref 19: Gockenbach Hauschild; Ref 20: Voight, Mohaupt; Ref 21: Voight.

 Indeed, in another of his papers from the same year (May 2003): “Partial Discharge Measurements on service aged Medium Voltage cables at different frequencies” by Gunter Voigt, University of Applied Sciences, Konstanz, Germany and Peter Mohaupt, BAUR Prüf- und Messtechnik, Sulz, Austria, Voigt concluded: “Experimental results on service aged cable show that the inception voltage at VLF is slightly higher [ in fact 33%!] compared with 50 Hz tests and the number of discharges may be significantly less.”

-A pivotal early paper to show the advantage (over 0.1 Hz sinus VLF) of conducting field-based HV cable diagnostics at the IEC ‘Power Frequency’ range of 30-500Hz, was published in 2004 (VWEW Info day seminar, 2004…see ‘Difference PDIV between 50hz and 0.1 Hz’ attached) by E-On [a very large European utility company with approx. 120 billion € annual revenue at that time and 35 million customers in EU].
+A pivotal early paper to show the advantage (over 0.1 Hz sinus VLF) of conducting field-based HV cable diagnostics at the IEC ‘Power Frequency’ range of 30-500Hz, was published in 2004 (VWEW Info day seminar, 2004…see ‘Difference PDIV between 50hz and 0.1 Hz’, a paper also available on request) by E-On [a very large European utility company with approx. 120 billion € annual revenue at that time and 35 million customers in EU].
 E-On commissioned a comparative test of sinus 0.1 Hz PD testing, and 50 Hz testing.
 The results showed a marked dependence on the rate of change of test voltage (dU/dt) on the PC inception voltage (PDIV) and PD parameters in general.
 The results of this test showed that PD behaviour was highly dependent on voltage gradient over time…the lower the rate of change of voltage, the lower the PD activity.
 The matter was particularly sensitive in layered interfaces (accessories…joints and terminations) because of surface discharges/tracking/interfacial discharges.
 See Megger IEEE T&D paper attached which summarises this work.

 The above findings were supported by various scientific publications that followed, a significant one being: N. Jäverberg, H. Edin: “Applied Voltage Frequency Dependence of Partial Discharges in Electrical Trees”, Proc.
-IR-EE-ETK, Stockholm, Sweden, 2009 (paper attached….see 4.Conclusion, highlighted).
+IR-EE-ETK, Stockholm, Sweden, 2009 (paper on request….see 4.Conclusion, highlighted).
 This again determined that PD extinguishes at very slow dU/dt and that waveforms in the IEC power frequency range (30-500 Hz) were strongly preferred for PD field testing.

 More Recent Perspectives: